HM Prison Cornton Vale: Description

 The lands of Cornton Vale were sold by John Christie in 1871 to John Thomson, a farmer from Drumtogle in Perthshire.
-He built a new farmhouse and steading on the site, thereafter known as Cornton Vale.
+He built a new house and steading on the site, thereafter known as Cornton Vale and advertised it as a "Health Resort" with an address as Bridge of Allan.
 When he died in 1877 the property passed to his daughter Catherine.
 She married John Alexander, a Glasgow cement merchant and they lived in the house until his death in 1897.
 From then until 1901 it was occupied by Dr David McCosh, son of John McCosh.

 Before 1939, the site belonged to a Church of Scotland labour colony (common until the Second World War).
 Opened in 1907, the colony provided a home and training in market gardening for habitual inebriates and others – all male – sent by the Church or by their families.
 After the First World War, it took in unemployed men, mainly veterans at first.
 From 1926 to 1931, it received public funds under the Empire Settlement Act 1922, and most of the trainees were helped to emigrate to the Dominions.
 It continued to train unemployed young men until the Second World War, but was sold off subsequently and re-opened as a male Borstal in 1946.

 In 1975 the site was redeveloped as a purpose-built female prison.
 The layout was unconventional with a series of bungalows forming the basic concept, each with one warden and seven prisoners in individual rooms.

 It is now Scotland's only all-female establishment and so nearly all female prisoners and young offenders in Scotland are housed here.
 The complex provides 230 places for women prisoners in five blocks.
 Four of these blocks (or houses) have 178 places and are sub-divided into six or seven-room units each with its own dining/sitting room, and almost all have a common kitchen or servery.
 One of these blocks containing 27 places is currently being renovated to provide a dedicated Young Offender facility.

 In 2004 there was a trial period, allowing children up to the age of 5 years to stay with their mothers.